 Men who were obese but fit had a 30 percent higher risk of premature death, compared to thin couch potatoes.

-- The Province: Fat but fit worse than slim and lazy: Study demolishes myth that exercise makes up for obesity, scientists say
+- National Post: Fat but fit worse than slim and lazy: Study demolishes myth that exercise makes up for obesity, scientists say

 - Int.
 J. Epidemiol: Aerobic fitness in late adolescence and the risk of early death: a prospective cohort study of 1.3 million Swedish men

 Interestingly the whole idea that moderate excess weight might be good – the so called obesity paradox – is probably fake.
 According to a recent study it can be explained by the fact that smoking and many diseases cause weight loss:

 When excluding smokers and people who recently lost weight, the normal weight people lived the longest.

 To be a non-smoker and at normal weight is probably best for a long life – just as one might expect.
 And to be fit is a bonus.